mckenzielee/Qi-Docs/docs/QiView_information.rst

      "TargetTypeId":"Simple1"
   }

-The QiViewMap would appear as follows.
+The SdsViewMap would appear as follows.

 .. code-block:: none